sail-sg/oat/docs/reasoning_examples.md

-We can easily extend oat 🌾 by running RL with rule-based rewards (results verification) to improve language model's reasoning capability.
+We can easily extend oat 🌾 by running RL with rule-based rewards (result verification) to improve language model's reasoning capability.
 Below we show an example to run PPO on GSM8K, which improves the test score significantly **from 40.6% to 55.7% with pure RL**!

 ```
 python -m oat.experiment.run_ppo \